 But, as they say in Italy, “Ne vale la pena!”
 (It’s worth it!)

 A local friend who’d lived in Italy for 13 years originally suggested the Elective Residence visa.
 Nowhere on the consulate website does it explain what an “Elective Residence” visa really is.
 So, because I couldn’t comply with requirements for any other visa type – study, independent work, sport, religious activity, military dependent, etc. – I began applying for Elective Residence without completely comprehending I was declaring permanent residence in Italy.
-Okay, not exactly “permanent” – the Elective Residence visa has to be renewed after 365 days in Italy.
+Okay, not exactly “permanent” – but permanent as long as I want to stay and can keep renewing my Permesso di Soggiorno.

 A word of advice: There are plenty of blogs about applying for various types of visas, including Elective Residence and its requirements.
 READ THEM!
 It is difficult to reach a live person at any consulate, so rely on us “road warriors” for detailed advice.